Best Places To Trick-or-Treat in New Jersey

 Houses on Prospect Street in Maplewood get creative—and occasionally political.
 Photo by Rose Gordon Sala

-Maplewood Avenue (between Baker and Durand) usually closes to cars from 3-5pm for trick-or-treating, music, a parade, and a costume contest on Halloween, though 2021 details are still up in the air.
+Maplewood Avenue (between Baker and Durand) usually closes to cars from 2-5:30 pm for trick-or-treating, music, a parade, and a costume contest on Halloween.
 Trick-or-treaters' favorite territories include the neighborhoods along Maplewood Avenue, just west of it, and also Golf Island, a sliver of the town lodged between the middle school and the golf course.
 Those looking for truly tricked-out houses, though, should head to Prospect Street, a long and busy thoroughfare lined with grand homes, many bedecked in ghosts and goblins.
 There are also some spectacularly decorated homes on Clinton, Salter, and Summit.

 Locals know Montclair and Midland Avenues are great for trick-or-treating, with lots of beautifully decorated homes.
-Also visit the businesses on Bloomfield and Church Streets for extra goodies.
+And visit the businesses on Bloomfield and Church streets for extra goodies.

 Where To Go Trick-or-Treating in Morris County

-Ranked by The Daily Meal as the third best town for trick-or-treating in the United States, and home to popular pick-your-own haven Alstede Farms, Chester has become a fall destination for families throughout the tristate area—and Halloween night is no exception.
+Home to popular pick-your-own haven Alstede Farms, Chester has become a fall destination for families throughout the tri-state area—and Halloween night is no exception.
 Many downtown businesses love visits from trick-or-treating ghosts and ghouls.